Due to the pandemic, shut-downs have created an economic crisis that substantially increases the risk for lenders.

 The better your credit history, the more likely banks and creditors are to address your concerns or want you as a customer.

-If a slashed credit line impacts your credit score, remember that it may take time to rebound.
+When a slashed credit line impacts your credit score, remember that it may take time to rebound.
 But as a responsible borrower with good credit habits, you should eventually see a boost to your score again.

 - What Should I Do About Fraudulent Credit Card Activity?